restic/restic/doc/manual_rest.rst

-      -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --repository-file file       file to read the repository location from (default: $RESTIC_REPOSITORY_FILE) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify multiple times or a level using --verbose=n, max level/times is 2)
+      -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --repository-file file       file to read the repository location from (default: $RESTIC_REPOSITORY_FILE) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose                    be verbose (specify multiple times or a level using --verbose=n, max level/times is 2)

     Use "restic [command] --help" for more information about a command.